Akash-ghosh-123/Material_Science_Relation_Extraction-1/README.md

 - Now, the pointer-network model is used to extract triplets.
 It takes input from both the material science papers and the distantly supervised corpus.
 - The pointer-network model gives the material science triplets as the outputs.
 The evaluation of the model is done with the gold standard annotated data.
 Precision, recall and F1-score are the evaluation metrics.

+# DEMO

+A sample web application has been built using Python streamlit library deployed on Huggingface Spaces to demonstrate our approach.
+Using our approach, the app extracts the relation triples, where a material science paper can be uploaded in PDF format, and the relation triplets are displayed.
+The link for the demo application is https://huggingface.co/spaces/matsci/matsci_triples.

 # Code

 The code has been run on two platforms: server and Google Colab pro.